-- Communication/processing style: People communicate and process information in different ways.
-Some people are action-oriented and results driven; these type of customers want to get down to business.
-While other customers may have an emotional communication/processing style and so they welcome a substantial amount of rapport building chit chat before getting down to business.
-Some customers are analytical and focused on data; these customers want the facts and don’t value lots of small talk.
+- Communication/processing style: People communicate and process information differently.
+Some people are action-oriented and results-driven.
+These types of customers want to get down to business while others may have an emotional communication/processing style, and welcome a substantial amount of relationship-building chit-chat before getting down to business.
+Some customers are analytical and focused on data.
+These customers want the facts and don’t value lots of small talk.
 Recognizing your customer’s communication/processing style and adjusting how you communicate is critical for building rapport.

 It is important to note that mirroring and matching techniques work at the subconscious level.
-Obviously, a customer will not do business with just because you are mirroring and matching their body language during a meeting; however, they may be more “comfortable” with you and as a result more open to learning more about your solution.
+Obviously, a customer will not do business just because you are mirroring and matching their body language during a meeting.
+However, they may be more comfortable with you and, as a result, more open to learning about your solution.

 #2 Finding Common Experiences

-Another powerful rapport building technique is to find common experiences with the customer and then bring those up during the conversation.
-This is something we all do when we first meet someone talk about the weather, sports or current events.
-This is a fast way of building rapport, but be sure that you don’t focus only on this step – if you don’t mirror and match your customer, the customer won’t feel that your rapport building is natural or sincere.
+Another powerful rapport-building technique is to find common experiences with the customer and bring them up during the conversation.
+This is something we all do when we first meet someone and talk about the weather, sports, or current events.
+This is a fast way of building it, but be sure that you don’t focus only on this step – if you don’t mirror and match your customer, the customer won’t feel that your relationship building is natural or sincere.

-Social media (LinkedIn, Facebook, Pinterest) has now made it easy even for inside sales reps (who don’t have the benefit of visiting the customer in person) to uncover common experiences with the customer quickly.
-With social media, any salesperson can promptly research their customers and find potential common experiences such as career background, current work situation, education background, hobbies, etc.
+Social media (LinkedIn, Facebook, Pinterest) has now made it easy, even for inside sales reps who don’t have the benefit of visiting the customer in person to uncover common experiences with the customer.
+With social media, any salesperson can promptly research their customers and find possible common experiences such as career background, current work situation, education background, hobbies, etc.

 #3 Active Listening

-The 3rd strategy for building rapport is active listening.
+The 3rd strategy for building rapport in sales is active listening.
 Did you know that research suggests that we only remember 25%-50% of what we hear?
-That means that we miss up to 75% of what the customer is saying!
-Active listening is a fundamental sales communication skill that is important not only for building rapport but for all other aspects of selling as well.
+That means we miss up to 75% of what the customer says!
+Active listening is a fundamental sales communication skill that is important for building relationships and all other aspects of selling.

 Active listening isn’t merely hearing.
-Hearing is the physical process of transmitting sound waves to the brain; while active listening means that you're really suspending your thoughts and you understand what you hear.
-When a customer perceives that you are actively listening to them they feel important, understood, appreciated, and respected.
+Hearing is the physical process of transmitting sound waves to the brain. while active listening means that you are suspending your thoughts and you understand what you hear.
+When a customer perceives that you are actively listening to them, they feel important, understood, appreciated, and respected.

 - Listen with the intent to understand.
 This means that as a seller you should change your focus from “pitching” your product to a mode where you are genuinely trying to understand the other person.

 - Ask questions.
-You inquire to be sure that you're really understanding the speaker and to demonstrate that you are listening.
+You inquire to be sure that you are really understanding the speaker and to demonstrate that you are listening.

 - Summarize.
 This technique, above all, sets a great listener apart from others.
-It is one thing to be able to repeat the key points of what was said – and that is important-but to reflect what it means back to the speaker is when the speaker will feel heard and understood at a deeper level.
+It is one thing to be able to repeat the key points of what was said.
+Reflecting on what it means back to the speaker is when they feel heard and understood at a deeper level.